Once you have imported a dataset, with a point (location) column, you can use the visualization tool to create point, heat, and region maps.

 To get started, you'll want to click on the + Add Visualization button in the upper right corner of the page.

 Once you do this, you'll open up the visualization editor.
 To create a Map, click on the globe icon to start the map creation process!

-The main component of your map can be found under Dimension.
+The main component of your map can be found under Geo Column.
 When selecting the globe icon, this field will pre-populate with the location column.
 If your dataset has more than one location column, you can select an alternative from the list of columns below the dimension field.
 By default, the map will start as a point map, but it can be changed to either a heat or region map in the Point Aggregation section.